Luminis-Arnhem/jmeter-websocket-samplers/FAQ.md

 As you probably know, HTTP status code 404 means "NOT FOUND", so the problem is that your sampler is trying to access an URL that does not exist.

+## When trying to connect to websocket server, i get "Response code: 200 Response message: Got unexpected status 200 with statusLine:HTTP/1.1 200 OK".

+You are probably connecting to a server or server URL that does not support the WebSocket protocol.

+Every WebSocket connection starts with an "upgrade request", which is standard HTTP GET call with some special headers.
+The server _must_ respond with http status 101 ("Switching Protocols") and a set of defined headers.
+If you get status 200 ("OK") instead, the server did not upgrade, but interpreted the upgrade request as a normal GET.

 ## When running the "Basic request-response sample" sample test plan, it fails with a time out error.
 Shouldn't this sample work?

 Of course, the sample should work.
 If it doesn't and you did not change it, please check the [websocket.org](http://www.websocket.org/echo.html) website and try the echo demo in your browser; sometimes their websocket server is down or otherwise not fully available.